 Annual Disclosure Statement

 An Op-Ed columnist in my local paper recently wrote a piece that she called her Annual Disclosure Statement.
 She said, “I have regular readers and new readers, but I can’t assume that everyone knows where I stand on the issues.
 Someone reading me for the first time might pass judgment on my work without knowing how I’ve formed my opinions over time.
-So once a year, I write a column that provides a summary of who I am so you can get to know what makes me tick.”
+(You need to know) who I am so you can get to know what makes me tick.”

-It is important to me that you have similar perspective about my work, so I’ve decided to give this a shot.
+It is important to me that you have similar perspective about my work.
 I’ve been writing about fantasy baseball analysis now for over three decades.
 Here is a summary of my core values:

 - I’ve taken more statistics courses than I can remember, but I don’t like to rely on quantitative analysis in evaluating baseball performance.
 The human element has too much impact on a player’s numbers.
 I prefer to try and find logical, more accessible means of analysis.

 - As such, my proclamation in the 1994 Baseball Forecaster – “Numbers are everything!” – has been pretty much disavowed.
 My mantra now is “Embrace imprecision!”

 - I am a fantasy baseball purist.
 To me, the game is primarily an intellectual challenge.
 I do not play for any significant money.
 While that elevates the excitement level for many, I find it a distraction that takes away from the experience.
 I do not possess the gambling gene.

 - I believe that the purest method for building a roster is the salary cap game.
 Each player’s market value is pre-set and owners need only agree or disagree.
 Giving owners the power to set their own values (in auctions) or rank players (in snake drafts) provides skewed results.

 - That said, my favorite draft experience is the auction.
 I like having access to every player and adding the economic element to the process.